jake1104/ANN/_02_MLP/MLP.md

   a = sigmoid(z) or softmax(z)
 ```

-* 각 층에 대해 z를 계산하고 활성화 함수를 통과시켜 a를 계산한다.
+* Calculates z for each layer and passes it through an activation function to calculate a.
-* 마지막 층은 softmax를 사용하여 확률 분포를 출력한다.
+* The last layer outputs a probability distribution using softmax.

 ---

-### 5.3 역전파 구현
+### 5.3 Backpropagation Implementation

 ```python
 dz = pred - y